Teaching Reading through Phonics

 Phase one will have begun in pre-school.
 This phase paves the way for the systematic learning of phonics.
 During this phase especially, we plan activities that will help children to listen attentively to sounds around them, such as the sounds of their toys and to sounds in spoken language.
 We teach a wide range of nursery rhymes and songs and read good books to and with the children.
 This helps to increase the number of words they know – their vocabulary – and helps them talk confidently about books.
 The children learn to identify rhyme and alliteration.
 Our daily phonics sessions in Reception and Key Stage One are fun, involving lots of speaking, listening and games.
 The emphasis is on children’s active participation.
 They learn to use their phonic knowledge for reading and writing activities and in their independent play and learning.

 To support the development of phonic knowledge and nurture a life long passion for reading, we use a combination of reading schemes to guide our children through Book Bands.
-These include Oxford Reading Tree, Floppy’s Phonics, Ginn and Rigby Star.
+These include Oxford Reading Tree, Floppy’s Phonics, Ginn and Rigby Star, as well as banded 'real' books.
 These provide the children with a variety of fiction and non–fiction books to extend their reading range.